build-on-aws/content/posts/all-the-things-that-comprehend-rekognition-textract-polly-transcribe-and-others-do/index.md

 ## 🚀  Use Cases

+Best way to learn programming is by solving problems through code development,  same thing happens when you want to learn how to use a service, you need to use it to learn.
+These four use cases are real (and made-up) problems that I solved while learning.

 - [Create subtitles and translate them into the language you want ⏯️ 🍿.](https://github.com/build-on-aws/aiml-like-api-in-your-app/blob/main/create-subtitles-and-translate-them-into-the-language-you-want/README.md)

+If you are passionate about providing tools for others to learn, you want to reach as many people as possible, and language is a barrier that you can remove with this app.

 ![Create subtitles and translate them into the language you want"](images/create-subtitles-and-translate-s.png)